crmllnntdgzmn/CucumberJava/README.txt

 	6. Java String to Int – How to Convert a String to an Integer (https://www.freecodecamp.org/news/java-string-to-int-how-to-convert-a-string-to-an-integer/)
 	7. Java JOptionPane (https://www.javatpoint.com/java-joptionpane)
 	8. Waits (https://www.selenium.dev/documentation/webdriver/waits/)
+	9. How to create a runnable JAR file with Maven? || How to make an executable jar in Maven? (https://www.youtube.com/watch?v=GIyIWpC5YIw&ab_channel=KKJavaTutorials)